ashu66867/bookstore-react/README.md

    4.2.
 Total cost of all items in cart.<br>

 ### Approach
-This app uses redux to manage a global store.<br>
+This app uses redux to manage a global state.<br>
-Redux.js.org recommends splitting up the reducer based on the features. <br>
-The Redux code for a particular feature is usually written as a single file, known as a "slice".<br>
+Redux.js.org recommends splitting up the reducer for a particular feature into single file, known as a "slice". <br>
 So, all the redux code for cart feature is in 'src/features/CartSlice.js'.
-CartSlice global state below:
+CartSlice state explained below:
 ```
 {
     books: [],       // all books- fetches data when the app loads for the first time only